seouun/GDP_CO2-Corr/README.md

 # GDP–CO₂ Analysis: Economic Growth and Carbon Emissions

+> Analyzing the relationship between economic growth and carbon emissions to identify global patterns of coupling and decoupling.

 A data analysis project exploring the relationship between GDP and CO₂ emissions across countries.
 This study examines patterns of coupling and decoupling between economic growth and carbon emissions through visualization-driven exploratory analysis and extended time-series analysis.

 ---

 ## Repository Structure